Mild Hyperbaric Oxygen Therapy

 Mild Hyperbaric Oxygen Therapy, or mHBOT is the medical use of oxygen in a pressurized environment at a level higher than 1 atmosphere absolute (ATA).
 Increased pressure allows for oxygen to dissolve and saturate more readily into our blood plasma, cerebrospinal fluid, synovial fluid and all liquids within our body (Henry's Law of Gases).
 This is independent of Red Blood Cell (Erythrocyte) counts because under pressure at 4-7 psi, oxygen is increased 300-600% within the plasma and is more easily delivered to every cell throughout the human body.
 We use 1.3-1.5 ATA (pressure) levels because research has shown to be the best treatment for neurocognitive conditions

 We carry oxygen to our brain, organs and other tissues primarily through Red Blood Cells that contain Hemoglobin, which is a protein molecule that binds up to four oxygen molecules and is contained within each Red Blood Cell.
-Therefore, ONE Red Blood Cell can carry a maximum of FOUR oxygen molecules with the help of iron that binds oxygen at each subunit.
-We only have a certain amount of RBC's, so under normal conditions, we are limited in the amount of oxygen we can delivery.
+Each Red Blood cell has 250,000 Hg molecules with the help of iron that binds oxygen at each subunit, for a total of 1 billion possible oxgyen molecules.
+We only have a certain amount of RBC's, so under normal conditions, we are limited in the amount of oxygen we can delivery, known as carrying capacity.

 Why is this important?
 Oxygen is the necessary requirement to make ATP, or energy for any process within the human body.
 It is the final electron accpetor in the Electron Transport Chain.
 As cells receive more oxygen through hyperbaric treatments, they create more energy, regenerating and strengthening, resolving many health conditions and complaints.
 Not only that, but it increases the flow of all bodily fluids, improving blood flow, cerebrospinal fluid flow, lymphatic flow (aiding in detoxification), stem cell activation within the brain and many other benefits.